BeautifulTovarisch/aws-notes/dynamodb.md

     - More flexible, create and modify later
     - Can choose different partition and sort keys

+## Scan vs. Query ##

+Different methods for retrieving data from DynamoDB table.

+### Query ###

+Returns items based on a Primary ( Partition ) Key and distinct value.
+Can use an optionally provided sort key to refine results.
+Uses the *ProjectionExpression* to specify returned attributes.

+- Results **always** sorted by sort key
+- Numeric and ASCII code values sorted ascending by default
+- Can reverse order by specifying *ScanIndexForward* in query
+- Queries are ***Eventually Consistent*** by default
+- Can specify if Strongly Consistent behavior is desired

+### Scan ###

+Examines **every** item in table.
+By default returns all items but can be specified with *ProjectionExpression* as above.
+Scans allow arbitrary filters on attributes.

+- Scans ***are not searches***
+- Scans retrieve the entire table then filter
+- Scans on large tables can use up the throughput allocated in a single operation
+- Can be configured to scan in parallel
+    - Avoid if table is undergoing heavy use

+The impact of Queries and Scans can be mitigated by reducing the *page size*.
+This will allow a larger number of smaller operations.

 ## Exam Tips ##

 - Low latency NoSQL Database